 Watch the video to learn about our major milestones:

-Our new Science Centre is the latest project in the School’s Master Plan, The Next Challenge: Building for Tomorrow, which was launched in July 2015.
+The Science Centre is a major milestone from the School’s Master Plan, The Next Challenge: Building for Tomorrow, which was launched in July 2015.
 Other achievements include expanding our Early Learners' Centre, increasing parking spaces and access to additional sporting facilities in Bell Yett Reserve, installing high speed network services to boost online learning, building a new Middle School and opening a new Library.
-For more details, click here.

 Board of Governors